joergmlpts/btrfs-home-directory-snapshots/README.md

 etest is not in the sudoers file.
 This incident will be reported.
 ```

-After etest has been added to group `sudo`, the snapshot can be deleted:
+After adding etest to the `sudo` group, the snapshot can be deleted:
 ```
 etest@server:~$ snapshot -d 2020-11-26_20:59:07
 [sudo] password for etest: